 Her research endeavours to be interdisciplinary and early publications situated the print and manuscript writings of the gentry author within a broader ethos of gentility frequently drawing on aspects of material culture and the visual arts.
 Her recent and forthcoming publications focus more broadly on book culture in the provinces.

-She has supervised doctoral work on Youth Culture in Early Jacobean Drama and is currently supervising a Masters by Research on marginalia.
+She has supervised doctoral work on Youth Culture in Early Jacobean Drama and is currently supervising Masters by Research students working on marginalia, book-collecting and early modern letter-writing.
 She is interested in supervising new doctoral projects on early modern book history and provincial culture in particular.